 2. Chocolate chip cookies were first called “Chocolate Crunch Cookies.”
 When Mrs. Wakefield’s Chocolate Crunch Cookie was featured on an episode of The Betty Crocker Cooking School of the Air radio program, the cookie’s popularity exploded!
 It wasn’t long before the Chocolate Crunch Cookie became an American favorite.
 The popularity of the cookie further increased after Ruth published the still popular, Toll House Tried And True Recipes, featuring the “Toll House Chocolate Crunch Cookie”, in 1936.

-more info2.
+click to see more2.
 The first chocolate chip cookie was the size of a quarter.
 It was a super crispy crunchy cookie and could be devoured in one bite.